 Andrew provides some nice insights here regarding how brands can use it.

 Should you never use lifetime budgets?
 We have controversy!
 Andrew and I discuss our differing perspectives.

 Also, we drool over the possibility of controlling Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. in our advertising.
 Until then, Andrew drops some great tips on what your limits should be on frequency.

 Neither of us recommend boosting posts, but the recent changes at least make it a better option for smaller brands.
 We break down what happened for you.

 More and more lately, I’ve been getting requests to manage ads for others.
 More and more, I’ve been turning those requests down because I want to focus more on my own products.

 However, I see this as an opportunity.
 I am assembling a Facebook Ads Management Referral Network, and Andrew is a part of it.
 If you are looking for someone I trust to manage your ads, let me know and I’ll put you into contact with them.
-Minimum monthly budget should be at least $2,500.
+Minimum monthly A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. should be at least $2,500.

 Want to Be a Referral Partner?

 I’m assembling this network and looking for the right people.
 You need to be someone I trust.
 So feel free to reach out to start that conversation.

 Want to be featured on the Pubcast?
 Go to jonloomer.com/awesome to submit your question!